 Total quality management is important for all type of organization.
 Here we explained what is total quality management, meaning of total quality management, definition of TQM according to ISO, Principals of total quality management, concepts of total quality management, Aims of total quality management And Ten mantra of TQM.

 What is Total Quality Management (TQM)?

 TQM (Total Quality Management) is an improvement in the traditional way of doing business.
-It is a successful technique to surpass world-class competition.
+It is a successful technique to surpass the world-class competition.
 The culture and actions of the entire organization can be changed by making changes in the way they work.